bulbaME/ConGL/.github/contributing.md

 # Contributing to ConGL ✨

-If you are reading this, that means you are interested in contributing to ConGL 🖥!
+If you are reading this, that means you are thinking about contributing to ConGL!
-I'm glad that you are reading this, because it would be nice to have one more developer involved into this project.
+I'm glad that you are reading this, because it would be really cool to have one more developer involved into this project 😉

 ## New Ideas 💡
 If you have a great idea about new feature, implementation, etc. feel free to feature it in **Issues**